We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 To get a promotional balance transfer interest rate, you must request the balance transfer at the time of your application for an eligible NAB credit card.
 Note that balance transfer offers are not available for debt you may have on existing NAB credit card accounts.

-NAB Telephone Banking.
-Call 13 22 65 and follow the prompts to make a payment.
+You can pay your bill over the phone 24/7 by calling NAB on 13 22 65 and following the prompts to make a payment.

 To set up Internet banking, you will need the following information on hand: